VEX IQ Elementary Division with Triangle Elementary School

 Robot and Research Project from the Philadelphia Specialty Event

 My passion for robotics and engineering continued into middle school, where I joined the VEX IQ robotics team at Graham Park Middle School from May 2015 to May 2016.
 This experience gave me the opportunity to focus even more on engineering design and problem-solving.
-I dove deeper into building and iterating smarter designs, and all that effort paid off.
+I wanted to learn everything about building and engineering design.
 I made it to the VEX IQ World Championship for the second year in a row!
-Being part of this team helped me grow and find my confidence as a young woman in STEM.
+Being part of this team helped me grow and really convinced me to continue with robotics.

 VRC Middle Division with Graham Park Middle School